MileHacker Logo

 Planning Your Activities

-Select your travel dates for prime enjoyment of Fujisawa's various offerings.
-Each season brings unique opportunities for discovery and leisure.
+Select your travel schedules for prime enjoyment of Fujisawa's various offerings.
+Each time of year brings unique opportunities for discovery and leisure.

 Seasonal Focus

-The spring season for natural beauty, summer for coastal fun, autumn for comfortable outdoor activities, and winter for stunning scenic clarity.
+Spring for natural beauty, summer for the shore fun, autumn for comfortable outdoor activities, and winter for stunning scenic clarity.

 Prime Season Experiences